noflo/noflo/README.md

 ## Requirements and installing

-NoFlo requires a reasonably recent version of [Node.js](http://nodejs.org/), and the CoffeeScript environment that you can get from [npm](http://npmjs.org/):
+NoFlo requires a reasonably recent version of [Node.js](http://nodejs.org/), and some [npm](http://npmjs.org/) packages.
+You can install everything needed by a simple:

-    $ npm install coffee-script
+    $ npm link

 NoFlo is available from [GitHub](https://github.com/bergie/noflo) under the MIT license.